I want to knit you a sweater, write you a love letter, make you feel better...

 It frightens me to think relationships might be like this.

 I have to believe this will all come to its inevitable conclusion, but that gives me no sense of comfort.
-Everything happens for a reason, but only in retrospect.
-Take away your sense of authorship, and life seems crazy, purposeless.
-Take away the comfort of fate, and you have no choice but to become the author of a work in progress.
+I do believe everything happens for a reason, but only in retrospect.
+We assign meaning to events because once they've happened, the resulting reality was created by them.
+Take away our sense of authorship, and life seems crazy, purposeless.
+Take away the comfort of fate, and we have no choice but to become authors of a work in progress.